 10. Moka Pot Coffee Makers (stovetop)

 The Moka pot is a simple and cost-effective alternative to a full-blown home espresso machine.
 It produces a thick, rich and flavorful brew that goes great with creamers, flavored syrups or frothy steamed milk.
-The Moka pot is also a favorite brewing device of campers who enjoy brewing on a camping stove or over the fire.
+The Moka pot is also a favorite brewing device for campers who enjoy brewing on a camping stove or over the fire.
+This type of coffee maker brews quickly and produces an espresso-like kind of coffee.